ChicagoBoss/ChicagoBoss/README_ELIXIR.md

 http://localhost:8001/puppy/index

 The ChicagoBoss API is essentially the same as the Erlang one.
-Note that functions corresponding to the same action should be grouped together:

-    get :index, [] do {:output, "Good"} end get :index2, [] do {:output, "Still good"} end post :index2, [] do {:output, "Fine"} end post :index, [] do {:output, "BAD"} end

 There are two variables implicitly available to your handlers: "req" (the SimpleBridge request object) and "session_id" (the session identifier, if present).
-If you don't like implicit variables, you can write your handlers in an explicit style:

-    def index(req, session_id, :GET, []) do
-        {:output, "Hello, world!"}
-    end

 Other macros available include "before_", "cache_", "after_", and "lang_",
 which take the same arguments as their Erlang counterparts.